 Preparing for a Career: An Online Tutorial

 Today's competitive job market demands that students possess knowledge, skills, and relevant job experiences that will set them apart from other applicants.
-Career preparation activities can increase their chances of obtaining employment upon completion of high school or college.
+Career preparation activities can increase their chances of obtaining employment after high school or college.
 Like most high school students, teens with disabilities may think that they have plenty of time to decide on a career and acquire the skills they will need to move down that path.
 However, they can start exploring their career interests and developing their job skills now!
 Career planning and preparation should be an ongoing process throughout high school and postsecondary studies.
 Teenagers do not need to settle on one area to pursue right away, and they may change directions as they discover new interests.

 Hundreds of websites provide information about job duties and academic requirements for specific positions, career preparation strategies, and legal issues.
 Most of the examples listed in this publication are geared toward secondary students who will be completing high school with a standard diploma and pursuing studies at a technical school, community college, or university.
 To be cautious, parents and teachers should always check out websites before recommending them to a child.
 They might even find that the content of a website changes over time; even if it was once a great resource for a teenager, it may no longer appropriate.
 Adults may enjoy exploring the sites side-by-side with children.